davecoll3/kokochen/TESTING.md

 ### Callout Banner

   * Expected
-    * The callout banner displays an avatar image of the site owner, a main heading (their name), and a subheading (their profession/service offered).
+    * The callout banner should display an avatar image of the site owner, a main heading (their name), and a subheading (their profession/service offered).
     * The background image should provide sufficient contrast and not interfere with the visibility of the image and heading elements.
     * All content should be horizontally aligned to the center of the page and be reactive to various devices and screen sizes.